zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Amy wants to move the loveseat across from the couch – in fro nt of, on the other side of the couch.
 Amy says, “Now, can you move the reclin er into the corner?”
 A “recliner” (recliner) is a piece of furniture you sit o n; it’s basically a large chair.
 But normally, it is possible to move the chair so that it  lies flat, or closer to like a bed.
 So you can sit up like a regular chair, but then  you can usually move it so that the back of the chair leans back even farther, so you a re almost lying down.

 Well, Jacob says, “Uh!
 Here?” and Amy says, “Umm…a little to  the left,” meaning move it a little bit to the left.
 Jacob asks, “A re you sure?”
 Amy says, “Absolutely!” meaning yes, I’m definitely sure.
 Then she says, “Okay, the end tables go on each side of the couch.”
 An “end table” is a small table in a living room.
 Usually they are placed on both ends of a couch o r a loveseat.
-They’re places where people can put their glasses or cups if they ar e drinking something, for example.
+They’re places where people can put their glasses or cups if they are drinking something, for example.
 Amy says that she wants the end tables to go on each side – on both sides of the couch, and the coffee table to go bet ween the couch and the loveseat.
 A “coffee table” is a larger table.
 It’s shor t, meaning it’s low to the ground; it’s not a tall table, but it’s long, and you  will often see a coffee table in front of a large couch in an American living room.
 It’ s a place like an end table, where you can put your coffee cup or magazines.
 Some p eople like to buy big books with colorful photographs that they put on their c offee table.
 These are even called “coffee table books,” the kind of books that ha ve beautiful pictures that people can look at.
 Actually, nobody ever looks at th em; they’re just there to look nice!

 Jacob then says, “Where do you want the ottoman and where  do the lamps go?”
 An “ottoman” (ottoman) it is a piece of furniture tha t looks like a small table, but there is a cushion on top of it.
 It’s made of some sort  of soft fabric or leather, and it’s used not as a table but to put your feet on.
 If yo u are sitting on the couch or the loveseat, it’s a place where you can put your feet up  so that your legs are horizontal.
 Amy says, “Put the ottoman next to the lovesea t.
 The table lamps go on the end tables and the floor lamp should go next to the recliner.”
 A “table lamp” is a lamp, something with a light bulb in it, t hat you put on, of course, a table, like an end table.
 A “floor lamp” is taller; it sits on the floor and can be put just about anywhere.